The Best Date Spots in San Francisco

 For the Valentines Day date

 Top of the Mark – There’s no beating the traditional romantic setting of the top floor of the Mark Hopkins hotel.
 Sweeping views of the city in a elegant setting that feels straight out of a movie.
 A dinner here is a night to remember.
+And if you really want to impress her, get a room for the night.

 Foreign Cinema– Screw the classic dinner-and-a-movie, this mission staple features romantic foreign movies projected in their chic outdoor courtyard.
 The menu is delectably Californian with an incredible Oyster selection.